Larimer County Solid Waste Infrastructure Master Plan & Design

 Implementing the Plan for Solid Waste Diversion

-The county is working to implement the next phase of its solid waste management system — a new landfill, and central transfer station and scale house.
-Once closed, the existing landfill facility will find new purpose as a resource recovery park — a one-stop shop for construction and yard waste, food scraps and recycling and the transfer of non-recyclable waste.
+With the solid waste plan in place, Larimer County began construction on the new landfill, diversion/transfer station facility and associated scale houses.
+When the existing landfill closes, it will find new purpose as a resource recovery park — a one-stop shop for construction and yard waste, food scraps and recycling and the transfer of non-recyclable waste.
+A landfill gas collection system expansion will protect the existing landfill as it transitions to the resource recovery park, supported by a greenhouse gas reduction grant we helped the county prepare.

 Larimer County’s award-winning plan is taking shape and setting it apart as a model for solid waste in Colorado and across the United States.